TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Proposed Method

-In addition to capturing long-range dependencies between RGB-T features, local feature fusion plays a crucial role in leveraging cross-modal information.
-In DFormer, cross-modal local feature fusion is performed simply using Hamilton product, overlooking the modality-specific differences in RGB-T information.
-We further take into account both the consistent and distinct information in cross-modal features, and propose the RGB-T local module that employs dynamic cosine similarity to select the most informative features, as shown in Fig. \ref{fig2} (c).
-Specifically, we extract cross-modal consistent and distinct features, $f_\text{c}$ and $f_\text{d}$, using Hamilton product and absolute difference, respectively.
+\textit{\textbf{R-T LM:}} In addition to capturing long-range dependencies between RGB-T features, local feature fusion plays a crucial role in leveraging cross-modal information. {In DFormer, cross-modal local feature fusion is achieved using the Hamilton product, taking advantage of the fact that RGB and depth maps exhibit identical geometric structures.
+However, this method is insufficient for RGB-T feature fusion due to their significant property differences.
+We further take into account both the consistent and distinct information in RGB-T features, and propose the R-T LM that employs dynamic cosine similarity to select the most informative features, as shown in Fig. \ref{fig3}(c).} Specifically, we extract cross-modal consistent and distinct features, $f_{c}$ and $f_{d}$, using the Hamilton product and absolute difference, respectively.
 This can be formulated as:

 Subsequently, two depthwise separable convolutions are applied to further extract the local information from the two feature components: